juliogomez/devops/README.md

 First you need to [install it](https://www.telepresence.io/reference/install), and it will automatically work with the k8s cluster active in your kubectl configuration.

-Now you should already know how to get a full *myhero* deployment working on your GKE cluster, so please go ahead and do it yourself.
+By now you should already know how to get a full *myhero* deployment working on your GKE cluster, so please go ahead and do it yourself.
 To make it simpler let's configure it in 'direct' mode, so no *myhero-mosca* or *myhero-ernst* is required.
 Remember you just need to comment with **#** two lines in *k8s_myhero_app.yml* (under 'env' - 'myhero_app_mode').
 After deployment you should have the 3 required microservices: *myhero-ui*, *myhero-app* and *myhero-data*.
 Please make sure to configure *myhero-ui* and *myhero-app* as LoadBalancer, so that they both get public IP addresses.

 When you are ready you can try Telepresence in a couple of different ways: